posted 2017 Oct by

-More and more people are discovering this natural detoxification practice of dry brushing and enjoying the benefits.
+More and more people are discovering the practice of dry brushing and enjoying the multitude of benefits.

 Included with our Sisal and Hand-held Jute Brushes are a set of easy to follow instructions.
 Starting at the feet, up the legs then up the back and the arms.
 Followed by circular motion around the stomach area, and over the breast and armpit area towards the heart and chest area where the lymph system drains.

 Dry Brushing should be done "dry" before bathing by exfoliating skin with a body brush.
 Exfoliating on dry skin creates more friction than on wets skin, making it more effective.
 After taking a shower washing away dead skin cells, application of moisturizer, lotion or body oil can easily be absorbed.
 That is why we include with our brushes, a sample of our Replenishing Juniper Body Oil containing oils that can moisturize, help tone and reduce cellulite.